BabetteY/BabetteY/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on figuring out how to delete this spp...
+- 🔭 I’m currently working on, not breaking my phone.
-- 🌱 I’m currently learning ...how to permanently delete this app
+- 🌱 I’m currently learning ...how not to throw my phone
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with the video aspects
-- 🤔 I’m looking for help with ... deletion of this app
-- 💬 Ask me about ...
+- 💬 Ask me about whatever
 - 📫 How to reach me: however ...
 - 😄 Pronouns: bitch...
-- ⚡ Fun fact: I Diego of cancer...
+- ⚡ Fun fact: I enjoy digital art..
--->
+-->I'm old as dirt
+I don't know a damn thing about pulls.